mobnetic/BitcoinChecker/README.md

 or
 protected void parseCurrencyPairs(int requestId, String responseString, List<CurrencyPairInfo> pairs)
 ```
 While parsing currency pairs you need to create [CurrencyPairInfo](https://github.com/mobnetic/BitcoinChecker/blob/master/DataModule/src/com/mobnetic/coinguardian/model/CurrencyPairInfo.java) and add it to `List<CurrencyPairInfo> pairs`.
-The last argument `pairId` is currently used only on Cryptsy, so just pass null on the exchanges.
+The last argument `pairId` is a unique pair id used on some exchanges.
+You can just pass `null` if there is no such thing on given exchange.

 You can also use multiple requests to fetch currency pairs from exchange - it is described in section [Multiple requests while fetching currency pairs](https://github.com/mobnetic/BitcoinChecker/blob/master/README.md#multiple-requests-while-fetching-currency-pairs).